 I started my day by repairing a flat Tire and instantly getting out of breath.
 At 4850 Mt, the climb to Baralacha La was going to be my first experience of being in such high altitude.
 The roads were misty, freezing weather, dry cold wind, and thin air.
-It took us under 4 hrs to climb Baralacha La Pass and it was a moment of celebration for us.
+It took us under 4 hrs to climb Baralacha La Pass, and it was a moment of celebration for us.
 We drank some hot tea that we took with us and just sat there for a few moments to savor it.

-The next was to cross the fiercely River which crosses the road in Bharatpur.
-We needed to reach the place at earliest because the later we go the more fiercely it gets and even the water level rises.
+The next was to cross the raging river which crosses the road in Bharatpur.
+We needed to reach the place at the earliest because the later we go, the more fiercely it gets, and even the water level rises.
 We were quick enough and managed to cross the river swiftly.

 Day 5 – Important Tips

 - The most important part of the ride is to reach Bharatpur before noon and cross the fierce river as soon as possible.

 - Once you cross Bharatpur, the road gets really bad, so make sure your tire pressure is right & bags are well balanced.